-The desire to downsize before a move is common, but being successful at eliminating unneeded items is not easily accomplished.
+Downsizing before a move is common.
+However, being successfully eliminating unneeded items is not as easy to accomplish as you might thing.
 Too often, we are compelled to hold onto more than we need or will use, and with some changes of address, downsizing is vital because the new dwelling is smaller.

 No matter what the motivation is for wanting to move with fewer possessions, the following guide provides an excellent starting point.
 Expect the following to properly influence better decision-making when it comes to the Herculean task of sorting through accumulation in the home.